yyx990803/creative-html5/week2/README.md

 Since most of you don't know how to push stuff to GitHub yet, please zip your files and name it "yourFirstName_week2.zip" then send to my newschool email address.

 If you know how to push to github though, you are encouraged to do that and just send me the link to your repo.
+Ideally, keep all class projects in the same repo unless they are too big to sit with each other.

 ### 2. Git